apokryphus/advanced-combat-system/README.md

 - 5 shades normal, 10 shades at 50% or less health.
 #### - Player level 26 or more
 - 7 shades normal, 15 shades at 50% or less health.
-#### - Player level 26 or more:
-- 7 shades normal, 15 shades at 50% or less health.

 ##### [Return to Index](#index)
 ## 9. USING CUSTOM WEAPONS FROM VANILLA GAME OR OTHER MODS